 The Company assesses impairment at the end of each reporting period by evaluating conditions specific to the Company that may be indicative of impairment triggers.
-Recoverable amounts of relevant assets are reassessed using value-in-use calculations which incorporate various key assumptions.

 Receivables

 The receivables at reporting date have been reviewed to determine whether there is any objective evidence that any of the receivables are impaired.
 An impairment provision is included for any receivable where the entire balance is not considered collectible.
 The impairment provision is based on the best information at the reporting date.